 Mine went something like "We do the potty dance, we do the potty dance, we kick one foot up, then the other foot up, then we turn around, and WHOOO!" (and on Whooo, we jump up with our hands up in the air!)
 You do this with your little one while holding both of their hands (like in ring around the rosy). and I'll guarantee you, They'll feel SOOO special that they have their very OWN dance that they'll continue to want to use the potty again and again!
 (We made up a different dance for #2) The potty dance takes less than one minute of your time, but BOY-OH-BOY it sure does motivate them!

 Here are the questions asked by community members.
-Read on to see the answers provided by the ThriftyFun community or ask a new question.
+Read on to see the answers provided by the ThriftyFun community.

 My 2 1/2 year old won't go poop on the potty.
 She goes pee and has had no accidents.
 She will not poop in her pull ups either.
 She holds it in for days and days.
 I don't know what to do anymore.
 Can someone please help?

-By weeple_2 from Ontario, Canada
+By Lacey from Ontario, Canada